-- 2. The import licensing system is implemented via the Antarctic Treaty (Environment Protection) Act 1980.
-It provides: - that a person shall not bring into the Antarctic an organism that is not indigenous to the Antarctic unless the organism (not being a live animal) was brought into the Antarctic to be used as food.
-None of these items may be brought into Antarctica for research purposes unless authorised by a permit (s19(1)(c)); - that a person shall not bring into, or keep in, the Antarctic non-sterile soil, or polychlorinated biphenyls, or polystyrene beads or chips or any similar kind of packaging material (s19(1)(ca)); and, - that a person shall not bring into, or keep in, the Antarctic any pesticide unless for scientific, medical or hygienic purposes (s19(1)(cb)). - 3.
-The system applies to goods from all countries.
+2. The import licensing system is implemented via the Antarctic Treaty (Environment Protection) Act 1980.
+It provides:

+- that a person shall not bring into the Antarctic an organism that is not indigenous to the Antarctic unless the organism (not being a live animal) was brought into the Antarctic to be used as food.
+None of these items may be brought into Antarctica unless authorised by a permit (s19(1)(c)); - if a person brings an organism into the Antarctic for use as food the person must put controls in place to ensure that the organism does not escape into the Antarctic environment; - a person who brings into the Antarctic poultry or any other bird product that is to be used as food must ensure it is not contaminated with disease; - that a person shall not bring into, or keep in, the Antarctic non-sterile soil, or polychlorinated biphenyls, or polystyrene beads or chips or any similar kind of packaging material (s19(1)(ca)); and, - that a person shall not bring into, or keep in, the Antarctic any pesticide unless for scientific, medical or hygienic purposes (s19(1)(cb)).

+3. The system applies to goods from all countries.